Sign In / Sign Out

 - Map and Locations

 The Master of Sports Law and Business (MSLB) program blends sports, law, and business from a nationally ranked law school with a world-class faculty.
-If you are looking for a career in sports at the highest level of sports, such as the NBA, NFL, NCAA, MLB or PGA, the MSLB program will prepare you for employment with any sports organization.
+If you are looking for a career in the highest levels of sports, such as the NBA, NFL, NCAA, MLB or PGA, the MSLB program will prepare you for employment with any sports organization..
 With a combined 150+ years of sports industry experience, the MSLB program has an impressive roster of faculty who are at the peak of their careers.

 Total credit hours